adrs0049/adrs0049.github.io/_pages/about.md

 ---

 I am an applied mathematician, building bridges between the mathematical, computational, and biological sciences.
-My strong foundations in each, allow me to identify key biological problems, draw on and contribute to theoretical mathematical foundations, and develop advanced computational tools.
+My strong foundations in each allow me to identify key biological problems, draw on and contribute to theoretical mathematical foundations, and develop advanced computational tools.